GIFTS AND INHERITANCES

 Assume the same facts except that husband and wife lived in a community property state (like CA), and held the property as COMMUNITY PROPERTY.
 Upon husband's death, the entire property is adjusted to its current FMV of $400,000.
 When the spouse sold the property for $700,000, her gain would be $300,000 ($700,000 - $400,000).

-How you hold title to property can have dramatic tax consequences.
+How you hold title to property can have important tax consequences.
 It is critically important that you consult a tax professional when making these important decisions.
+It is also critical that the value at the time of death be determined and safeguarded as it will be instrumental in validating the basis at time of disposition.